FireflyMigration/firefly-doc/01-Development/01-Developer-Guide/21-Child-Forms-and-KeepViewVisibleAfterExit/06-Exercise-Clicking-on-the-Child-Controller/index.md

-﻿# Exercise - Cached Keep View Visible After Exit
+﻿# Exercise - Clicking on the Child Controller

 1. In **ShowCategories**.
 2. Refactor the click event of the **Products button** to a method in the controller.